rmsrosa/UnitfulAssets.jl/README.md

 The cost of raw material per t-shirt is of 6.447611931829924 USD
 ```

+Thus, the cost of the raw material is about USD$ 6.48 per T-shirt.

 ### Production cost

 Suppose, now, that we have a small business to manufacture the T-shirts above.
-Besides the raw material expenses, we need eletricity for the sewing machine and the workplace, workers, rent, and so on.
-With that in mind, we assume we have a fixed cost of 24000 USD$ per year for rent and the essential utilities, specifi eletricity expenses at USD$ 0.13 per kilowatt-hour, and labor at USD$ 10.50 per worker per hour.
+Besides the raw material expenses, we need eletricity for the sewing machine and the workplace, workers, rent, insurance, and so on.
+With that in mind, we assume we have a fixed overhead cost of USD$ 24000 per year for rent and the essential utilities, insurance and things like that; eletricity expenses for the sewing machine at USD$ 0.13 per kilowatt-hour; and labor at USD$ 10.50 per worker per hour.

 In order to implement that, we add two nondimensional units, namely `tshirt` and `worker`, then we define the price constants above and two functions that give us the total cost and total material used.
 We do this as follows.